 - To update you about any changes to our services

-- To display your profile or content on the website (if you have agreed to do so)
+- To administer payments such as donations, including Gift Aid processing To display your profile or content on the website (if you have agreed to do so)

 - To analyse your website behaviour

 - To contact you where you have been identified as a contact person for an organisation, such as a school

 We always want you to get the most out of our website, so if you do experience any issues with our online forms we may follow up with you to find out how our team can best support you with any problems experienced.

 We may analyse your personal information to create a profile about you, your interests and preferences.
 In doing this, we may combine information that you have given us with other information about you when it is available (for example, from public records or social media).
 This may include any of the information listed above (for example, an estimate of your age).
-This provides background information about our supporters and helps us to tailor appropriate communications to them, as well as helping us to improve the quality of our supporters’ experience with us.
+This provides background information about our supporters and helps us to tailor appropriate communications to them as well as helping us to improve the quality of our supporters’ experience with us.

 How we keep your data safe and who has access to it

-We ensure that there are appropriate technical controls in place to protect your personal details.
+We place great importance on the security of your personal information and always take appropriate precautions to protect it.
+We ensure that there are security measures in place to protect your personal data.
 For example, we use encryption technology on our websites and carry out regular security reviews on our network.

 Who we share your personal data with

-How we keep your information up to date
+How we keep your information up-to-date

 Where possible, we try to keep your records up to date; for example, using the Post Office’s National Change of Address database.
 However, we really appreciate it if you let us know if your contact details change.